 Do gig jobs count towards your Social Security earnings record?

-Yes, 1099 income counts towards your Social Security earnings.
+Yes, 1099 income counts towards your Social Security earnings and work credits.
 Your average lifetime earnings are based on your total earned income for each year.
-That includes both traditional W-2 jobs and gig 1099 jobs all added together.
+That includes both traditional W-2 jobs and gig 1099 jobs added together.

 Don’t forget that there’s a maximum annual income that can count towards Social Security each year and that you pay Social Security taxes on.
 Once you hit that limit, you can’t increase it by adding another job.
 It’s on your total income.